-We believe that the theocracy of Velayat-e Faqih, the Islamic Republic of Iran, is a tyrannical and destructive regime.
+We believe that the outdated theocracy of Velayat-e Faqih, the Islamic Republic of Iran, is a tyrannical and destructive regime.
 Unless it is replaced, we will live under its yoke.

-As Iranians, we have lived for generation after generation under the tyranny of a dictatorship and we have ourselves nurtured an irresponsible mentality.
+As Iranians, we have lived for generation after generation under the tyranny of dictatorships and we have ourselves nurtured an irresponsible mentality.

 To mark our might, we have to acknowledge our errors and defects in social and political matters.

 Setting ourselves up as perpetual victims or, worse, behaving as martyrs, is too easy and cowardly.
 It is is form of brainwashing.

 Living to love one’s country and value the people in diversity is difficult and courageous, and therefore worthy of respect.

 We, Albertine Ahmadi and a team of correspondents, have political spirit; we are not apolitical.
 In our view, democracy and freedom of expression are excluded from Political Islam and the Republic Islamic of Iran.
 The nature of the regime does not permit radical changes.
 In these circumstances, being apolitical is equal to be a political, social, even cultural deserter.

 - in breaking free from Shiite’s Theocracy, any form of religious tyranny and ideological monomania.